MicrosoftDocs/cpp-docs.it-it/docs/parallel/amp/reference/completion-future-class.md

 ## <a name="wait_for"></a> wait_for

-Si blocca fino a completamento dell'operazione asincrona associata o l'ora in cui è specificato da `_Rel_time` è trascorso.
+Si blocca fino al completamento dell'operazione asincrona associata o il tempo specificato da `_Rel_time` è trascorso.

 ### <a name="syntax"></a>Sintassi